-Romance of The Three Kingdoms series to be released in English, Romance of The Three Kingdoms IV: Walls of Fire ends in a disappointing note for long-time fans of the series, although still packing enough punch to entice newcomers to KOEI's unique blend of Oriental history, myths, and personnel management in a wargame.
-For those who are unfamiliar with the series, Romance of The Three Kingdom is a turn-based wargame set in 8th Century China, when many warlords vied for the Imperial throne and the chance to unite the nation.
-The game is largely based on an epic, semi-historical literature of the same name. |
+Romance of The Three Kingdoms IV: Walls of Fire ends in a disappointing note for long-time fans of the series, although still packing enough punch to entice newcomers to KOEI's unique blend of Oriental history, myths, and personnel management in a wargame.
+For those who are unfamiliar with the series, Romance of The Three Kingdom is a turn-based wargame set in 8th Century China, where many warlords vied for the Imperial throne and the chance to unite the nation.
+The game is largely based on a semi-historical epic of the same name. |

 Overall, I'd still rate the game Top Dog for the fact that it's still fun to play, especially for anyone who's never played the previous games.
-Die-hard fans will be disappointed, though, especially at the lack of city-wide battles of RtKIII and the stupidity of computer players.
-Recommended, but only to anyone new to wargames or is interested in Chinese history.
+Die-hard fans will be disappointed, though, especially at the lack of the city-wide battles of RTKIII and the stupidity of computer players.
+Recommended, but only to anyone new to wargames or interested in Chinese history.Reviewed by: Underdogs